Explore health content from A to Z.

-Never give a child under age 18 aspirin to treat a fever unless your doctor says it’s okay.
+Never give a child under age 18 aspirin to treat a fever unless your health care provider says it’s OK.
 (It could cause a rare but serious condition called Reye’s syndrome.)

 Never give ibuprofen to an infant 6 months of age or younger.

-Your child’s doctor will prescribe antibiotics only if your child has a bacterial infection.
+Your child’s health care provider will prescribe antibiotics only if your child has a bacterial infection.
 In that case:

 Make sure your child takes ALL the medication, even if he or she feels better.
 Otherwise, the infection may come back.